Dhruv-Techapps/acf-docs/docs/action.md

 > ![Action]({{'/assets/img/action.png' | relative_url }}){:width="100%"}

 ---
+## Name
+Provide unique name to each action to identify its purpose.

+---

 ## Init Wait
 Init Wait stands for Initial Wait.
 Initial Wait to start particular action.
 Waiting time is provided in sec.
 It can be used were extension starts but it require few sec for page to load fully.